AzonInc/Doorman/docs/guide/automation/pattern-events.md

 - entrance_triple

 ### Example Automation
-::: details Automatically open the door when the Entrance Doorbell is pressed 2 times in a certain way.
+::: details Automatically open the door when the Entrance Doorbell is pressed twice in a specific pattern.
-You have to change the `entity_id` to your Doorman entities.
+Make sure to replace the `entity_id` with your specific Doorman entities.
 ```yaml
 alias: Automatically open the entrance door
 description: "Open the entrance door after pressing the entrance doorbell two times."